As an Amazon Associate I earn from qualifying purchases.

 However, because we’re interested in bikes, I’d recommend sticking to a trike that is as close to a bike as it can be.
 The closer to a two-wheeled bike it is, the more maneuverable and easy to pedal it will be.

-One of the main advantages of a trike is that they can be made extremely heavy duty to withstand the force of plus size cyclists.
+One of the main advantages of a trike is that it can be made extremely heavy-duty to withstand the force of plus-size cyclists.
 While it may take some searching to find them (and they won’t be cheap once you do), there are trikes out there that can hold up to 500 pounds!
 For example…

 Worksman Personal Activity Vehicle

 - It’s extremely strong (rated at 500-pound capacity)

-- Thickly padded tractor seat with adjustable back
+- It has a thickly padded tractor seat with adjustable back

-- Rear Coaster (foot) Brake for sure stopping
+- It has a strong rear coaster (foot) brake for sure stopping

 - It’s recommended for riders 5′ to 6′ which applies to 98% of people reading this

 You can also check out the Schwinn Meridian (Amazon link) trike which is a great option as well but has a slightly lower weight capacity.